 In 1994 EPA issued a CSO permitting strategy after negotiations with key stakeholder groups.
 Cities were to implement nine minimum controls by January 1, 1997 (e.g., proper operation and maintenance programs for sewer systems and pollution prevention programs).
 The EPA strategy did not contain a deadline for issuance of permits or for controlling CSOs.
-Deadlines will be contained in plans developed by permitting authorities.
+Deadlines will be contained in plans developed by permitting authorities, which primarily are states.
 Controls are available and generally are based on combinations of management techniques (such as temporary retention of excess flow during storm events) and structural measures (ranging from screens that capture solids to construction of separate sewer systems).
-EPA officials stated in May 1998 that only about one-half of the cities with combined sewers implemented the minimum measures called for in the 1994 strategy.
+EPA officials stated in 1998 that only about one-half of the cities with combined sewers implemented the minimum measures called for in the 1994 strategy.
 EPA is now working with states to remind cities of their obligations to address CSO problems.
 However, a formal enforcement strategy is not contemplated.

 A more recent issue concerning some cities is the problem of overflows from municipal separate sanitary sewers (SSOs) that are not CSOs because they transport only sanitary wastes.
 Discharges of untreated sewage from these sewers occur from manholes, broken pipes and deteriorated infrastructure, and undersized pipes, and can occur in wet or dry weather.
 EPA estimates that there are about 18,000 municipalities with separate sanitary sewers, all of which can, under certain circumstances, experience overflows.
 No explicit EPA or statutory control policy currently exists.
 In 1995, EPA convened a stakeholders' group to discuss how to address those overflows that pose the highest environmental and public health risk first.
-On January 5, 2001, the Clinton Administration finalized regulations that will improve the operation of municipal sanitary sewer collection systems, reduce the frequency and occurrence of overflows, clarify the existing CWA prohibition on SSO discharges, and clarify circumstances appropriate for enforcement action.
+On January 5, 2001, the Clinton Administration finalized regulations to improve the operation of municipal sanitary sewer collection systems, reduce the frequency and occurrence of overflows, clarify the existing CWA prohibition on SSO discharges, and clarify circumstances appropriate for enforcement action.
 The new rules, not yet published, are being reviewed by the Bush Administration.

 Funding CSO and SSO projects is a major concern of states and cities.
-In December 2000, the 106th Congress passed legislation, the Wet Weather Water Quality Act, authorizing a 2-year \$1.5 billion grants program to reduce wet weather flows from municipal sewer systems.
+The most recent clean water needs survey estimating the cost of projects to meet objectives of the CWA found that the largest needs category, totaling \$51 billion, is to address CSOs.
+In December 2000, Congress passed legislation, the Wet Weather Water Quality Act, authorizing a 2-year \$1.5 billion grants program to reduce wet weather flows from municipal sewer systems.
 This bill was included in H.R.
 4577, the FY2001 Consolidated Appropriations bill (Section 112 of Division B, P.L.
 106-554).
 The measure also codified EPA's 1994 CSO policy on sewer overflows (discussed above).